The Shoah Memorial will offer you a wide selection of books as well as autograph sessions during the

 from

-Round table around 'The National Resistance and Deportation Competition.
-60 years of partnership'
+Round table around "The National Competition for Resistance and Deportation.
+60 years of partnership"

 with